-To qualify for a permanent position, assistant professors on the tenure track must meet the defined criteria within a time frame of five years.
+To qualify for a permanent position, assistant professors on the tenure track must meet the defined criteria within a period of five years.
 Evaluation has clear milestones and review points and draws and builds on the criteria defined at the point of selection to the tenure track.
 To support this process two key mechanisms are in place:

-- > A tailor-made development plan which is agreed during the first three months of the process and updated on annual basis.
-This should involve the head of department who serves as the line - > A mentor who will support the individual in their career development with guidance that they meet approximately three times per year.
+A tailor-made development plan, which is agreed during the first three months of the process and updated on annual basis.
+This should involve the head of department who serves as the line manager.

+A mentor who will support the individual in their career development with guidance that they meet approximately three times per year.
 This should be a career-based discussion ideally with no bureaucracy.

 Sustainable employment is at the heart of HR Policy with a strong focus on diversity, inclusivity, leadership, and career development.
-Tenure track is used throughout the institution across all faculties as part of an overall goal of having fewer temporary contracts.
 The intention is for all employees to work in a safe environment in which they can continue learning, developing, and investing in their future mobility which the University of Maastricht sees as a basic human right.
 Managers are trained to support this process.

-- Finding and training mentors who feel confident to provide guidance on careers and have the time available to commit to the researcher. - > Being able to offer each individual the support that they require to meet the criteria of the tenure track.
+- Finding and training mentors who feel confident to provide guidance on careers and have the time available to commit to the researcher. - > Being able to offer each individual the support they require to meet the criteria of the tenure track.

-As far we are aware there has not been any analysis of the success of the tenure track at Maastricht in terms of retention but the career development support available and focus on mobility is much more than is offered by many other institutions particularly the mentoring provision and tailor-made development plan, with emphasis on researcher development not just meeting the requirements to achieve tenure.
+As far we are aware there has not been any analysis of the success of the tenure track at Maastricht in terms of retention, but the career development support available and the focus on mobility exceed what is offered by many other institutions - particularly the mentoring provision and tailor-made development plan, with emphasis on researcher development, not just meeting the requirements to achieve tenure.